U10-U19 Coaches: DROP YOUR GAME CARDS OFF AT 784 Klein Way

 As a coach, it is important to have a fun and friendly approach towards your players and parents.
 It is equally important to be organized and on-time for practices and games.
 Establish an atmosphere of respect around your team.
 Every member of the team is important and should be treated accordingly.
 Every player should play at least half of every game.
 At your initial team meeting, clearly outline your expectations and be sure to include comments on respectful communication to fellow team members, opponents, parents and referees.
 Remember; you are the team leader and the most effective leaders lead by example, not just words.

 Although a coaching license is not mandatory at this time, the GHSC strongly encourages each coach to obtain at least an F License.
 Contact your AGC for information regarding upcoming classes.
 Many coaches also find obtaining referee certification to be helpful also.
-Please see the SYSL website for information on upcoming classes.

 Below is a link to a document titled “Suggestions for How to Run Your First Team Meeting”.
 It offers some basic guidelines, and includes a sample from George that he used when he coached the Panthers.